Allergen management

 Production

-Possible include:
+Possible control measures include:

 1. physical separation; location, identification, a specific department, or line.